-Previously, Texas residents who wished to carry a handgun either openly or concealed needed to obtain a License to Carry (LTC) issued by the Texas Department of Public Safety, the state agency that oversees the handgun licensing program.
+Before September 2021, Texas residents who wished to carry a handgun in public needed a License to Carry (LTC) issued by the Texas Department of Public Safety (DPS).
+To get the LTC, applicants needed to complete specific training and testing.

-However, the Texas Legislature passed House Bill 1927 in the spring of 2021.
-The bill allows a person who qualifies under the new law to carry a handgun on their person in a public place without an LTC or other required training.
-Governor Greg Abbott signed HB 1927 into law on June 16th, 2021, and it became effective on September 1st of this year.
-This act is known as the Firearm Carry Act of 2021 and is sometimes referred to as the "constitutional carry bill."
+Governor Greg Abbott signed HB 1927 into law on June 16th, 2021.
+It became effective on September 1st, 2021.
+This act is known as the Firearm Carry Act of 2021.
+It is sometimes referred to as the "constitutional carry bill."

 Laws regarding firearms can be complex.
-We urge you to speak with an attorney if you aren't sure if you are prohibited from carrying a firearm.
-As librarians, we cannot help you determine whether you are legally allowed to carry or possess a firearm.
+We urge you to speak with an attorney if you aren't sure if you can legally carry a firearm.
+As librarians, we cannot help you determine what the laws mean for your specific situation.

-This bill does not extend the right to carry a firearm for anyone who was already barred from possessing a firearm under state and federal law, according to Section 2, subsection (3):
+This bill did not grant new rights to people who were barred from possessing a firearm under state and federal law.
+According to Section 2, subsection (3) of the bill:

 persons who are currently prohibited from possessing firearms under state and federal law will not gain the right to possess or carry a firearm under this legislation